weaveworks/wkp-docs/docs/mccp/installation.md

 ### 4. Create a secret for creating pull requests on your git provider

+A Personal Access Token is required for the MCCP to create pull requests for new clusters.
+These tokens need certain permissions (scopes) set.
+For

+- GitHub: `repo`
+- GitLab: `api`

+Save the token in secret called `git-provider-credentials` in the mccp's deployment namespace:

 ```bash
 kubectl create secret generic git-provider-credentials \
   --namespace=<mccp-namespace>